 “Would be nice.
 Maybe we need to go back to Shakespeare.”

-Hippie asked if we needed ‘time’ before he went to bed.
-I realized he couldn’t tell when we were horny or not.
+Hippie asked if we need ‘time’ before he goes to bed.
+I realize he couldn’t tell when we are horny or not.

 “No, man.
-You can sleep with Max,” who trotted along behind us.
+You can sleep with Max,” who trots along behind us.